LogicsSoldier/Runelite-Stream-Commands/README.md

 _Special thanks to these streamers for inspiring me to make this in the first place / letting me test these commands in their streams.
 All lovely fellows.
 ALSO, huge thanks to wiki boys for making such widely available API's and assisting when there were server issues._

-## Sus Command
+## Sus Command (Player Lookup)
-Shows noteable features of an osrs account in a condensed way.
+Shows noteable features of an osrs account in a condensed format.

 <p>
 <image align="center" src="https://github.com/LogicsSoldier/Runelite-Stream-Commands/assets/4423284/261d6b17-dbd7-4d37-b9ac-4ca60302a26d" width="400" height="120">